-I have been working in the therapeutic field for many years, in both the voluntary sector, working with people experiencing substance misuse problems and eating disorders, and their families, and in private practice running a general counselling service.
+I have been working in the therapeutic field for twenty years, in both the voluntary sector, working with people experiencing substance misuse problems and eating disorders, and their families, and in private practice running a general counselling service.

 The training establishments I have attended over the years include Radbrook College, Shrewsbury, The National Centre for Eating Disorders, Esher, Surrey, CPPD Counselling School, London, Clouds House, Wiltshire.

 Master Practitioner in Eating Disorders (2007)

 Diploma in Integrative Clinical Supervision (2010)

 - Affairs and betrayals